KevinSchildhorn/Atomik/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] I have checked and updated the docs if needed
 - [ ] I have checked that Tests were added if needed

+## Checklist before Releases
+- [ ] I have checked and updated the docs in docusaurus
+- [ ] I have run the dokka command to update api docs